 It existed because of a failure in geometrics of the allied French and British winners of WWI.
+Maybe they did not have a good natural instinct for science.
 It had about 8.000 inhabitants (more likely than the 17.000 mentioned on Wikipedia).
 After Germany was not able to deliver the demanded coal which was part of the punishment after losing WWI.
 Bottleneck too was seized by the French troops from Morroco 1923 who stayed until 1924.
 The major of Limburg was arrested and bared in Koblenz.

 Until to then the little country was relying on smuggling supply across the Rhine River as all connecting roads and the Rhine harbor were blocked by the winners and there was no direct road across the low mountain range Taunus to Limburg which was the administrative capital of this enclave.